loganhue52/AboutMe/README.md

 - Playing piano and guitar
 - Cars

-My nighttime routine includes:

-1. Brush my teeth
-2. Put away clean clothes
-3. Find a video or podcast to fall asleep to

 ## My Philosophy

 *Life is too short to worry about the little things, yet it is the little things that make the biggest difference*